-As of 31 December 2022 and 31 December 2023 the Company did not have financial assets and liabilities with variable interest rate.
+As at 31 December 2023 and 31 December 2024 the Company did not have financial assets and liabilities with variable interest rate.

-The sensitivity of equity is calculated by revaluating fixed rate of debt financial assets measured at FVOCI, as of 31 December based on assumed changes in the yield curve.
+The sensitivity of equity is calculated by revaluating fixed rate of debt financial assets measured at FVOCI, as at 31 December based on assumed changes in the yield curve.